-Facilities managers ensure that the services that patients need during their stay in hospital are available and meet the required standards.
+Facilities managers ensure that the services that patients need during their stay in hospital are available, such as meals, linen and a clean environemnt.

-As a facilities manager in healthcare, you’re typically responsible for a broad range of services including:
+As an NHS facilities manager, you’re typically responsible for a broad range of services including:

 - building maintenance

 - environmental services

 Roles in facilities management are varied and available at different levels.
 Here are some examples:

 As a domestic services manager, you’d be responsible for planning and organising the work of those carrying out cleaning and other housekeeping tasks.
 Domestic supervisors (below) would usually report into you.

 - supervise housekeepers